AnandLakabshetti/C-/readme.txt

 Rules for the default parameter :
-	1.a fucnton can have multiple default parameter .
+	1.a function can have multiple default parameter .
 	2.all default parameter must be right most parameter in argument `	3.default parameter must be given at the time of prototype and must not be repeatedin function defination .